lisa-rosenberg/lisa-rosenberg.github.io/_posts/2018-10-23-setup-blog-with-jekyll-and-github-pages.md

 The `_config.yml` file and `_posts` directory are the two most important things to understand and to use.
 Of course, at some point you probably will modify other files, too.
+I would suggest you to look through every file to understand the connections between your files.

-In case you aim to get a very basic blog running, you can stop reading here, because to write articles on your blog it's only necessary to add new blog post markdown files and push your changes to GitHub.
+In case you aim to get a very basic blog running without any custom styling, you can stop reading here.
+To write articles on your blog it's only necessary to add new blog post Markdown files and push your changes to GitHub.

 ## Themes
 The basic Jekyll theme is not bad, but maybe a little bit too plain.